The CapED Programme

 - Youth employment and entrepreneurship

 In Madagascar, CapED focuses on the integration of rural out-of-school youth into the world of work through the strengthening of selected TVET institutions and the identification of local economic growth drivers to better design the TVET offer.
-This led to an additional 1,500 graduates (35 per cent female) in 2016, bringing the total number to 2,500 since training started in 2014 with a mix of foundational, vocational and entrepreneurial skills.
+This led to an additional 1,500 graduates (35% female) in 2016, bringing the total number to 2,500 since training started in 2014 with a mix of foundational, vocational and entrepreneurial skills.
+To find out more, see this video of three youth who reached financial independence thanks to the training.

-- Literacy skills for girls’ and women’s empowerment
+- Adult literacy and literacy skills for girls’ and women’s empowerment

-In 2016, 460 learners (80 per cent of them girls and women) from marginalized groups in 11 districts in Nepal benefited from literacy and skills development programmes in CapED-supported CLCs and women groups.
-Indigenous knowledge from marginalized communities was documented and used as basis for the development of innovative and context-specific learning programmes that will benefit more than 1,200 people.
+In 2016, 460 learners (80% girls and women) from marginalized groups in 11 districts benefited from literacy and skills development programmes in CapED-supported CLCs and women groups in Nepal.
+Indigenous knowledge from marginalized communities was documented and used as a basis for the development of innovative and context-specific learning programmes that will benefit more than 1,200 people.
+Similarly, in Mozambique CapED is supporting the strengthening of Adult Literacy.
+The Programme has contributed to the development of learning assessment tools, developed and tested in five districts involving 1297 learners (65% female), and of a national Curriculum for Primary Education for Youths and Adults, approved by the Ministry of Education.
+These interventions are aligned with national priorities and SDG4 targets, with particular efforts dedicated to incorporating gender equality.

 Improving quality through teachers